CAPITAL LEAGUE 2026

 All women's games are played on Sundays.
 Some games will be at our home ground on the ANU campus, and others at opposition home grounds.

-Kick off times are the same each week, and will depend on your division.
-We will update this page as soon as we have confirmed division times, however last season times were as follows:
+Kick off times are the same each week, and will depend on your division:

 10am: Divisions 3 and 6